mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 03 August 2025

-- The average temperature today is 21.59˚C,
+- The average temperature today is 20.46˚C,
-- With highs of 22.21˚C and lows of 20.93˚C,
+- With highs of 21.1˚C and lows of 19.82˚C,
-- It may feel like 21.32˚C with few clouds
+- It may feel like 20.18˚C with overcast clouds
-- The wind speed is 4.63m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 58%
+- The pressure is 1019hPa and humidity is 62%
 - The sun will rise at 04:33 and set at 19:55

 <!-- weather_marker ends -->